Co-isometric weighted composition operators on Hilbert spaces of analytic functions: Introduction

 \subsection{Some remarks}

 Since every unitary operator is invertible, results on invertibility of WCOs could in principle be relevant in this context.
 Most recently, in \cite{AV} two different theorems were proved, showing that in every functional Banach space in the disk that satisfies one of the two sets of five axioms listed there, a WCO is invertible if and only if its symbols $F$ and $\f$ have certain properties that one would naturally expect.
 However, these theorems do not apply to every natural space of analytic functions.
 One example of a Hilbert space that satisfies these five axioms but is not included among the spaces considered in \cite{L} is the Dirichlet space.
 Nonetheless, it can be seen that the invertibility results which give a lot of information on the symbols, even in this special case of the Dirichlet space, still require additional non-trivial work so as to deduce the complete information about the exact structure of $F$ and $\f$.
-It is precisely this work that will be done here and in much greater generality, as our main results show.
+It is precisely this work that will be done here.
+We will make all the proof self-contained although the methods used by Hartz \cite{H} could also give alternative proofs of some of our results.